TheHoosier - Indiana Pulls Off Rare Big Ten Double Double

 Until it didn't, beginning in 2000.
 Then, bad hire after bad hire and bad contracts left the men's program drifting in and out of consciousness at times.
 Oh, but I digress.

-Today both programs are easily NCAA tournament bound for 2023, both teams are ranked in the Top 25 as of this week with the women reaching a program record high at No. 4.
+Today both programs are easily NCAA tournament bound for 2023.
+Both teams are ranked in the Top 25 as of this week with the women reaching a program record high at No. 4.
 The men are No. 21 after a recent five game Big Ten winning streak.
-But this week the two programs accomplished an Indiana University first that has only happened a few times in the Big Ten, but had not been done since 2015.
+But this week the two programs accomplished an Indiana University first that has only happened a few times in the Big Ten, and had not happened since the 2015 basketball season.

-Indiana had the men's and women's Players of the Week and Freshman of the Week.
+Indiana had the men's and women's Players of the Week as well as Freshman of the Week!

 Trayce Jackson-Davis poured in 25 points, grabbed 21 rebounds, and had six blocked shots at Minnesota on Jan.
 25. The game marked the first 20-20 game from a Hoosier since D.J.
 White on Jan.
 8, 2008.
 He also became the first high-major player to post a 25-20-5 game since UConn’s Hasheem Thabeet on Feb.
 14, 2009.
 In the Hoosiers' following game vs Ohio State, the senior posted an 18-point, 10-rebound double-double for the Hoosiers in the victory.
 Indiana's all-time blocks leader was also selected to the Top 20 list for the John R. Wooden Award.